startope9/job-recommendation/README.md

     ```bash
     npm start
     ```

+- **Backend and frontend setup must be done in two different terminals keeping both the ip address running.**

 ## Recommendation Logic
 The recommendation logic is based on a scoring system that evaluates the compatibility of user profiles with job postings.
 Each factor contributes to a total score, which determines the relevance of a job posting to the user.